-- A. Two(2) refreshers must be taken and passed, along with the necessary requirements before moving from Accredited Life Judge to Accredited Master Judge.
-However, the refreshers may be taken as soon as four (4) months after becoming an Accredited Life Judge and allowing at least four (4) months between refreshers. - B. Judging Requirements for each refresher.
-(Also see below) Judge one (1) NGC Flower Show with a minimum of six (6) classes - 1.
-A Small Standard and Standard Flower required to include at least one (1) class in Horticulture and one (1) class in Design and four (4) classes in any of the five (5) divisions. - 2.
-A Specialty Flower Show, depending on the type, requires one (1) class in Horticulture or Design, and five (5) classes in any of the four (4) divisions. - 3.
-Exception: Photography in not eligible for judging credit.
+A. Two (2) refreshers must be taken and passed, along with the necessary requirements before moving from Accredited Life Judge to Accredited Master Judge.
+However, the refreshers may be taken as soon as four (4) months after becoming an Accredited Life Judge and allowing at least four (4) months between refreshers.

+B. Judging Requirements per Refresher (Also see below)

+Judge one (1) NGC Flower Show.

+- 1. A Small Standard and Standard Flower Show required to include at least one (1) class in Horticulture and one (1) class in Design and four (4) classes in any of the five (5) Divisions. - 2.
+A Horticulture Specialty Flower Show requires at least one (1) class in Horticulture and five (5) classes in any of the four (4) divisions (Horticulture, Education, Youth/Sponsored, or Botanical Arts).
+A Design Specialty Show requires three (3) classes of Design or two (2) classes of Design and one (1) class in any of the divisions (Design, Education, Youth/Sponsored Groups, or Botanical Arts). - 3.
+Exception: Photography is not eligible for judging credit.